aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### ClusterIP

-Gives a public IP address for the pod within the cluster, enabling **intra-cluster** communication between pods in different nodes
+Gives a private fixed IP address for the pod within the cluster, enabling **intra-cluster** communication between pods in different nodes.

+> [!NOTE]
+> This is the base service that all other service types inherit from and add onto.

+> [!NOTE]
+> Since the cluster IP is the most basic service and all it does is enable intra-cluster communication between pods and different nodes, it gives an IP address to the pod that is only available within the cluster (meaning that, by default, no internet traffic can reach the cluster IP).
+>
+> To expose traffic to the internet, you look towards other services.

 ![](https://i.imgur.com/u2OHbNk.jpeg)